MeteoSwiss-APN/dawn/dawn/examples/tutorial/README.md

 # Getting Started using GTClang & dawn

 In this tutorial the basic usage of **GTClang** will be demonstrated using a simple example.
-To follow this tutorial, please make sure that you compiled **GTClang** with the `GTCLANG_ENABLE_GRIDTOOLS=ON` flag.
-The readme in the gtclang subdirectory has instructions on how to do that.
 We will compile and execute the same stencil three times: once starting from a stencil written with the **GTClang** DSL, once starting by using Python to write SIR, and once handing over SIR to dawn using C++.
+To follow this tutorial, please make sure that you compiled **GTClang** with the `GTCLANG_ENABLE_GRIDTOOLS=ON` flag dawn was built with `DAWN_BUNDLE_PYTHON=ON`.
+The readme's in the gtclang and dawn subdirectories have instructions on how to do that.

 ## Writing a Stencil in the GTClang SIR and Compiling the Stencil